Barbara

 the subject of a talk she gave on Womans Hour on BBC Radio.

-She has also published a volume of poetry, While
+She also published a volume of poetry, While

 Others Sleep, and a book of short stories, The